legitbiz/spry/README.md

 func (p Player) GetIdentifiers() spry.Identifiers {
 	return spry.Identifiers{"Name": p.Name}
 }

+// Actors may optionally implement a method that returns
+// configuration details to the storage engine in spry
+// to control how often and when spry should take a snapshot.

+func (p Player) GetConfiguration() spry.ActorMeta {
+	// defaults are shown below
+	return spry.ActorMeta{
+		snapshotFrequency: 			10, // produces snapshots often
+		snapshotDuringRead: 		false, // prevents snapshotting during fetch (read)
+		snapshotDuringWrite: 		true, // take snapshots during command handling (write)
+		snapshotDuringPartition: 	true, // if supported by the storage adpater,
+										// snapshot even if a partition is detected }
+}

 // Commands are Verb-Noun named structures that target a specific